 - Making it to position “X” on the SERP in “Y” amount of time for a particular keyword

-Use such goals to monitor your organic traffic, goal conversions, and SERP rankings to assess the performance of your SEO activities.
+Use such goals to monitor your organic traffic, goal conversions, and SERP rankings to assess the performance of your SaaS SEO efforts.

 Enterprise SaaS SEO FAQs